caguilarcr/cs7641/index.md

 Being a sports analyst requires one to efficiently predict outcomes of games and figure out which players are most likely to score high number of points, provide assists, gather rebounds, etc. in each team.

-One of the most interesting problem for analysts is figuring out which players to draft/trade who can positively impact the winning probabilities of one’s team by gelling with the given set of players.
+Another problem for analysts is figuring out which players to draft/trade who can positively impact the winning probabilities of one’s team by gelling with the given set of players.

 We try to tackle the two objectives above by using various ML approaches and figure out which performs the best.